 A smoked St Louis ribs recipe with only 3 ingredients you say?
 That’s right, and to sweeten the deal, we’re trying out 4 different rib glazes - you’re welcome.
 Smoking ribs should not be hard or intimidating, so follow along and you’ll be slinging some amazing ribs in no time.

-To prep the St Louis cut ribs, just get them out of any packaging and pull of the membrane on the bone side.
-This membrane is hard and inedible, and will hinder smoke penetration.
+To prep the St. Louis cut ribs, just get them out of any packaging and pull off the membrane on the bone side.
+This membrane is hard, inedible, and will hinder smoke penetration.
 Just throw it in the trash.

 Fire up the pit - I smoked my ribs on my pit barrel, but you can do this on any pit as long as you can cook on indirect heat.
 Once mine was up to temp, I put the racks in there and let the heat do its thing.

 Cook those ribs for about 1 hour 45 minutes to 2 hours.
 In this part of the cook, you’ll be looking for color - once the meat has that gorgeous deep red color, we can move on to the next step.

 My secret for juicy, almost fall-off-the-bone tender smoked St Louis ribs is wrapping.
 Once the color’s looking right, I pull the ribs off the heat and wrap them tightly in aluminum foil.
 Make sure not to puncture or tear the foil, we don’t want any moisture escaping!

 Now usually at this step, you add some sugar, sauce, and other condiments before wrapping.
 In this recipe I didn’t do that, that’s how much I trust the glaze we’ll be adding later on.